rblake50/IntroToProg-Python-Mod08/index.md

 ```

 ### GitHub Desktop
 GitHub Desktop offers another avenue for managing files and committing changes on GitHub in addition to the web browser.
+GitHub Desktop can be installed from the [GitHub website](https://desktop.github.com/).

+Some of the key benefits of GitHub Desktop include:
+- File management using Windows explorer
+- Clean user interface
+- Collaboration

+Though not explored in this module, the multi-user collaboration tools offer a way for multiple developers to work on the same files with clear change history.

 ## Code
 [Link to Python script](https://github.com/rblake50/IntroToProg-Python-Mod08/blob/main/Assigment08-Starter.py)